NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 2. Enter `certlm.msc`.
 3. Go to **Trusted Root Certification Authority** > **Certificates**.

-The default Cloudflare certificate is named **Cloudflare for Teams ECC Certificate Authority**.
+The default Khulnasoft certificate is named **Khulnasoft for Teams ECC Certificate Authority**.

-The certificate is also placed in `%ProgramData%\Cloudflare\installed_cert.pem` for reference by scripts or tools.
+The certificate is also placed in `%ProgramData%\Khulnasoft\installed_cert.pem` for reference by scripts or tools.

 ### macOS

 1. Open **Keychain Access**.
 2. Go to **System** > **Certificates**.
 3. Double-click your certificate.
-(The default Cloudflare certificate is named **Cloudflare for Teams ECC Certificate Authority**.)
+(The default Khulnasoft certificate is named **Khulnasoft for Teams ECC Certificate Authority**.)
 4. You should see **This certificate is marked as trusted for all users**.
 If the certificate is not trusted:
     1. Select **Trust**.
     2. Set **When using this certificate** to _Always Trust_.

-The certificate is also placed in `/Library/Application Support/Cloudflare/installed_cert.pem` for reference by scripts or tools.
+The certificate is also placed in `/Library/Application Support/Khulnasoft/installed_cert.pem` for reference by scripts or tools.

 ### Linux

 On Linux, the certificate is stored in `/usr/local/share/ca-certificates`.
-The default Cloudflare certificate is named `managed-warp.pem`.
+The default Khulnasoft certificate is named `managed-warp.pem`.

 If you do not see the certificate, run the following commands to update the system store: